cyinnove/logify/README.md

 - **ERROR**
 - **WARN**

-These levels can be used to categorize and filter log messages based on their severity.
+These levels can be used to categorize and filter log messages based on severity.

 ## Singleton Pattern